 If you were to ask my opinion, I’d say Americans are struggling to create new ways to honor and memorialize those we love.
 (Or, we rediscover and adapt old traditions, as seen in last week’s post on cremation urn wreaths.)
 Today I’d like to explore sympathy gift baskets; sometimes called bereavement baskets.

 No doubt you can already imagine the cultural roots of this new form of compassionate care.
-If not, all you need to is think back to small town life in America, let’s say, around 1900.
+If not, all you need to do is think back to small town life in America, let’s say, around 1900.
 What did friends and neighbors do when someone died?
 They brought food to the family home; lots of it.
 Different dishes, because they knew grief dampens the appetite.
 Yet, bereavement is hard work, and mourners must eat!
 So give them a variety to choose from – maybe something will attract their attention and stimulate the taste buds.
 Sympathy baskets are a modern twist on this small town tradition.

-A Short Round-Up of Earlier Posts on Sympathy Gift Baskets
+Earlier Posts on Sympathy Gift Basket Ideas

-Sympathy gift baskets have been a topic of interest here at Life in the Garden for quite some time – long enough that we’ve explored the subject three times in the past:
+Bereavement baskets have been a topic of interest here at Life in the Garden for quite some time – long enough that we’ve explored the subject three times in the past:

 In this post Lenette offers some fine practical suggestions for bereavement gifts.
-Gifts of services the bereaved don’t have the energy or desire to do; things like housecleaning or lawn care.
+Gifts of services the bereaved don’t have the energy or desire to do; things like house cleaning or lawn care.
 A gift of cash can be very welcome at this time too.

 Speaking of “time” – that’s the greatest gift you can give them: your time.
 “Offer the gift of time,” suggests Lenette, “and help out with childcare or errands like picking up prescriptions, groceries, (and) dry cleaning,” If you’re inspired to put together a gift basket, again she goes for the practical.
 Few grieving folks need white chocolate truffles or cheese sticks (commonly featured in food-related sympathy gift baskets).
-Instead, Lenette suggest a basket “filled with breakfast items, tissues, (and) tea,” If there are small children in the house, some toys might also be appropriate.
+Instead, Lenette suggest a basket “filled with breakfast items, tissues, (and) healing herbal tea,” If there are small children in the house, some toys might also be appropriate.

-In this post, we present the idea of breakfast as the focus for a sympathy gift basket.
+Breakfast Gift Baskets: In this post, we present the idea of breakfast as the focus for a sympathy gift basket.
 It came from an Urn Garden client “whose husband died suddenly, said this was the one of the best gifts she received, One of the neighbors made up a basket filled with English muffins, jelly, bacon, milk, eggs, juice, and coffee.
 Assembling the ingredients for the most important meal of the day can help fortify a grieving person and give them a little strength to start the day.”
 What a great suggestion!

-The other two bereavement basket ideas presented are equally as clever.
+Gift Baskets for Adults: The other two bereavement basket ideas presented are equally as clever.
 Each offers comfort; one basket is directed at comforting adults (tea, honey, scented candle, essential oils, tissues, chap stick, lotion, a journal, cocoa, cookies, thank you cards, bubble bath, and maybe an inspirational book, or collection of uplifting music”).

-The third idea is another winner: the children’s bereavement basket filled with things kids like, such as “stickers, stuffed animals, candy or snacks, coloring book, plant-able seed packets, paper and pencils, bubbles, night light or flash light.”
+Gift Baskets for Kids: The third idea is another winner: the children’s bereavement basket filled with things kids like, such as “stickers, stuffed animals, candy or snacks, coloring book, plant-able seed packets, paper and pencils, bubbles, night light or flash light.”

 When news of a death occurs, we naturally want to reach out to comfort those left behind – but how?
 We’re lost for words; we don’t know what to do to show our support.
 And, to some degree, we want to avoid the pain of confronting their loss and grief.
 Here’s a very personal example: